How To Set Auto Increment In PostgreSQL

 Let’s understand the internal working of the auto-increment using the SERIAL data type.

-There is a default format for sequence name which is tablename_columname_seq, for the ’employees’ table the sequence object name is employees_id_seq.
+There is a default format for sequence name, which is tablename_columname_seq.
+For the ’employees’ table, the sequence object name is employees_id_seq.

 CREATE SEQUENCE employees_id_seq;